7 Poor Working Conditions that Hurt Employee Productivity

-Workplace technology is one of the three most important elements that make up the employee experience, according to author Jacob Morgan.
+Workplace technology is essential for employee productivity and is one of the three most important elements that make up the employee experience, according to author Jacob Morgan.

-Technology that's slow, outdated, or ineffective is frustrating to use.
+Technology that’s slow, outdated, or ineffective is frustrating to use and hinder employee productivity.
 And over time, that frustration can erode employee satisfaction and even push employees out the door.

 A survey of 12,000 employees in 12 countries found that 58 percent of employees at companies considered to be “technology laggards” had negative feelings toward their employer.

 Inefficient workplace technology hurts employee productivity in a big way.
 Consider what happens when you’re using outdated software for hosting meetings, for instance.
 At least a few times a week, you have to restart a conference call, log back in and get everyone back on track.
 By eliminating this distraction and others, you give each employee an extra 18 minutes back each day.
 Multiple that by 500 employees earning an average salary of $85,000, and over the course of the year, this can add as much as $1.6 million back into your annual budget, according to an article Lister published in the January/February issue of Facility Management Journal.

 If there’s one element employees want more than anything else in their workplace design, it’s access to natural light.
 Poor lighting contributes to eye strain, fatigue and reduced employee productivity.
 On the contrary, access to plentiful light —especially natural light — can improve productivity.

 In a survey by Future Workplace, 70 percent of employees said having access to natural light makes them more productive.
 Yet more than 33 percent said they felt they had inadequate access to natural light.